xybor-x/gojm/README.md

 result := job.Exec(ctx)
 ```

-You also get the result with blocking mode and non-blocking mode after the job
+You also can get the result with non-blocking mode or blocking mode after the
-already completed.
-If the job has not completed, the result is nil.
+job had already completed.
+If the job has not completed yet, the result is nil.

 ```golang
 // Non-blocking mode